guscardvs/env-vars/README.md

 # env-vars
-Simplified config for python projects
+Simplified config for python projects based on starlette config